nlasheras/aoc-2021/README.md

 ### Day 19

 That was the hardest day so far.
 I added a `Point` to my utils since it was much easier to code it by being able to do vector math.
 I had quite a lot of stumbles figuring out the rotations initially, my current implementation isn't perfect but at least it's "complete".
 I want to polish my solution figuring out, at least, the proper space.

+### Day 20

+Today I got bitten by having my utility grid class.
+In the end it was much easier to rework the problem with a set of points than trying to handle the bounds cleanly.